(This post may contain affiliate links. Please read our disclosure policy for more information.)

 6. A Soft and Gentle Glow Light

-These are great for camping with little ones.
+It’s not just for nurseries – these are also ideal for camping with little ones.
 The glowing egg-shaped light gives off just enough light for parents to find their way around the tent when the kids are sleeping, but not so bright that it will wake up the kids.

 - the small light weighs just 7 ounces